 What Is Key West Known For Pin 1

-Key West is known for being the southernmost point of the contiguous United States and having year-round sunshine, endless parties, and pirate treasures.
+Key West is known for being the southernmost point of the contiguous United States, as well as having year-round sunshine, endless parties, and pirate treasures.
 Key West is also famous for the Florida Coral Reef, the Hemingway House, the Little White House, and the scrumptious Key Lime pie.

-Keep reading and by the end, you’ll know why people love Key West so much.
+So, keep reading, and by the end, you’ll know why people love Key West so much and why you should visit, too.

 Let’s dive right in!